theRealAph/ScopeLocals/README.md

 context with a million children, it makes no sense at all for them to maintain mutable copies of it.

-Fundamentally, programming with thread local variables can lead to spaghetti-like coding, for example when used to return a hidden value from a method to some caller.
+Thread local variables are prone to abuse.
+Fundamentally, programming with thread local variables can lead to spaghetti-like coding, for example when used to return a hidden value from a method to some distant caller, far away in a deep call stack.
 This leads to a kind of spaghetti code whose structure is hard to discern, let alone maintain.

 Context is a fine thing to be pushed downwards from caller to called methods, but a terrible thing when pushed upwards.

-We'd like to have a feature that allows per-thread context information to be inherited by a thread without an expensive deep-copy operation.
-Some kind of immutable data structure fits this need, because the inheriting thread needs only to copy a reference to its parent's set of values.

-We'd like this feature to declare the lifetime and the region of accessibility of the context information it refers to in an explicit
-way: "between _here_, and _there_".
-This is in contrast with the acessibility of a thread local, which is the current thread and (if it's an `InheritableThreadLocal`) any children created by the curret thread.
+It is far better, then, to have the structure (of what?) exposed in the code, so that it is possible to write maintainable programs.
+Maintainability is more important than programming tricks.
+Reading a program is more important than writing it.

 Here we propose a mechanism to associate a value with a name on entry to a scope, and automatically (securely, predictably) remove that association when the scope exits.
 We call such things scope locals.

-## Non-Goals

-It is not a goal to change the Java Programming Language.

-This JEP is only concerned with associating local names and values.
-It doesn't attempt to replace, for example, try-with-resources.
-It doesn't perform cleanup operations when a scope ends, and isn't related to a C++-style destructor.

-It is not a goal to force virtual threads to use scope locals instead of thread local variables.
-While we expect scope locals to be a better fit in many or most cases., thread-local variables may still be useful in some contexts,

 ## Description